Last updated 14 June 2018DORNIER DO 24 IN AUSTRALIA

 - Australian Air Force since 1911, N.M.Parnell & C.A.Lynch, Reed 1976

 - Units of the RAAF, Vols.
 1 to 7, RAAF Historical Section, Canberra 1995

 - The Dornier Do 24K In The East Indies, Colin Owers, Aviation News, October 1991

 - East Indies Catalinas, Paul Jackson, Aviation News magazine

 - Enemy and Ally, David Wilson RAAF Historical Section, Wings magazine Autumn 1986

 - WA's Pearl Habour, The Japanese Attack of Broome, Mervyn W. Prime, RAAFA Museum, Perth

-- Blitz on Broome, Angela Prime, Flightpath magazine, 1994
+- Blitz on Broome, Mervyn Prime, Flightpath magazine, 1994

 - Hans de Vries, recollections of a MLD pilot, Aerogram journal, March 2010